PanosEconomou/notes/Quantum_Fields/Minimal_Models.md

 **<u>Corollary:</u>** $M/\text{ker\,}H$ is an irreducible Virasoro module.

 What is interesting about singular vectors?
-Primarily that they constrain the correlation functions.
+Primarily that they constrain the correlation functions further than conformal symmetry.
+Constraining correlation functions implies the famous fusion rules as we will see now.